potassco/fastlane/doc/content/installation.md

 # Installation

-mod_lns requires clingo 5.7, clingo-dl 1.5 and Python 3.10+.
+mod_lns requires clingo 5.8+, clingo-dl 1.5+, clingcon 5.2+ and Python 3.10+.
 We recommend version 3.11.
 An introduction to clingo can be found [here](https://potassco.org/doc/start/).

 You can check a successful installation by running